Balasubramanian-pg/COF-CO3/Domain 1.0 Snowflake AI Data Cloud Features and Architecture/1.3 Snowflake Object Hierarchy and Types/Database Objects/Readme.md

 ### Database types and object behavior

+Standard databases support the usual schema and object lifecycle.

+>[!Tip]
-Standard databases support the usual schema and object lifecycle. `CREATE OR REPLACE` database semantics are atomic, meaning Snowflake deletes the old object and creates the replacement in a single transaction.
-Snowflake also supports transient databases, which do not have Fail-safe after Time Travel and therefore reduce storage cost, but also reduce recoverability.
+>`CREATE OR REPLACE` database semantics are atomic, meaning Snowflake deletes the old object and creates the replacement in a single transaction.

+Snowflake also supports _transient databases_, which do not have Fail-safe after Time Travel and therefore reduce storage cost, but also reduce recoverability.

 Snowflake supports shared databases from shares, restored databases from backups, and secondary databases for replication. ([Snowflake Docs][1])

 ```sql
 CREATE TRANSIENT DATABASE raw_ingest;